 Florida Injury Cases Have Key Deadlines That Must be Met

 If you are thinking about pursuing legal action, we encourage you to reach out to us as soon as possible.
 You have a limited window of time to hold the liable party in your case accountable for your losses.
 If you miss it, you will lose your chance at recovery and must shoulder the costs yourself.
-Florida allows four years from the date of the injury to seek damages in a personal injury case.
+Florida allows two years from the date of the injury to seek damages in a personal injury case.

 Hiring an experienced herniated disk injury lawyer to take care of your legal needs means you will not have to worry about Florida’s state deadlines.
 We will meet every deadline in your case and make sure that you are aware of any important ones coming up.
 You can count on us to keep you on track.